erossi/m5e_rfid/README.md

 Singulation data:   e2 (select the tag with TID starting with e2)

 > 28 03e8 02 01 00000002 08 xxxxxxxx 00000000 01 e2

+*note on command 0x97:* Using EU Region enables the LBT filter (see datasheet).
+In case of problems you can try eventually EU3 with the command 9708.

 ```